-If you have a living family member with cancer who has been tested and has a known mutation, the genetics team will be able to test you for this mutation.
-The results will take roughly 2 weeks.
+If you have a living family member with cancer who has been tested and has a known gene fault, the genetics team will be able to test you for this fault.
+The results will take roughly two weeks.

 You can usually request how you are told of the results, but this will either be face-to-face, by telephone or by letter.